 I was heartbroken when my dad was diagnosed with stage four throat cancer.
 Although it is something I would not wish upon anyone, that horrible year in my dad's life gave me an opportunity to change mine.
 Before his cancer, I was someone who would never leave the office.
-Despite having an amazing top notch staff, I hated to give up control of running the operation.
+Despite having an amazing topnotch staff, I hated giving up control of running the operation.